oncomouse/courses/2020/engl460fall2020/07-hypertext.md

 # Wikipedia as Hypertext

+One of the most common experiences of hypertext, as it was intended by Bush and Nelson, might be falling into a ["Wiki rabbit hole"](https://en.wikipedia.org/wiki/Wiki_rabbit_hole). *Wikipedia* defines the concept as:

+> The wiki rabbit hole is the learning pathway which a reader travels by navigating from topic to topic while browsing Wikipedia and other wikis.
+Other names for the concept include wiki black hole[1] and wikihole.[2]
+The metaphor of a hole comes from Alice's Adventures in Wonderland, in which Alice begins an adventure by following the White Rabbit into his burrow.

+Essentially, it is the process of going to *Wikipedia* to find information on a topic, clicking a link to another article and realizing, often an hour or more later, that you have no idea why you are reading an encyclopedia article about pineapples.

+This phenomenon is a pure example of Nelson's original notion of hypertext, which was to organize knowledge in a way that encouraged non-linear association amongst ideas instead of linear comprehension of a single topic.
+By clicking through the various links of *Wikipedia*, we construct our own narrative.
+Rather than be guided through a text by an author, something we do when we read a novel, we guide ourselves through a collection of texts.

 # Hypertext Games

+Guiding ourselves through a story, something Michael Joyce was also doing with *afternoon: a story*, is also of interest to a lot of indie game developers.
+Hypertext games allow creators to explore a variety of topics not normally discussed in gaming.

 Sometimes also called interactive fiction, hypertext-based games have become increasingly popular, especially in indie game circles.
 Here are some examples of games that use hypertext to create a variety of experiences, from scary to tragic to cute: